Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Results and Discussion

-We finally emphasize that, thanks to the CRNN coupling, the KA-CRNN activation functions learned here are exactly equal to the real kinetic parameters used in the Arrhenius and mass action formulation of Eq. \ref{eqn_rate_log}.
-Downstream application of the models developed in this work needs only to refer to the simple activation functions of Figs. \ref{fig:Acts_NM} through \ref{fig:Acts_NCA} (available in the supplementary materials), which when sampled at any SOC can be integrated forward in time identically to any other thermal-kinetic model.
+We finally emphasize that, thanks to the CRNN coupling, the KA-CRNN activation functions learned here are sampled at any SOC into real kinetic parameters used in the Arrhenius and mass action formulation of Eq. \ref{eqn_rate_log}.
+Downstream application of the models developed in this work requires no black-box networks, and needs only to refer to the simple activation functions of Figs. \ref{fig:Acts_NM} through \ref{fig:Acts_NCA} (available in the supplementary materials), which when sampled at any SOC can be integrated forward in time identically to any other thermal-kinetic model.